 Her signature dark chocolate truffles have evolved into a whole line of flavoured chocolate truffles with more flavours and new id as coming all the time.
 Her famous old-fashion caramels are made from scratch and Jennifer cures her own almond paste for marzipan.
 The Jellies for Raspberry Cheesecake Hearts and White Lemon Hearts are both made in-house and in the summer her Chocolate Drumstix are filled with homemade ice-cream and caramel.
 The Salted Caramel’s might be the most popular item sold at the shop, but the Turtles are to die for too, with Pecans added to the caramel and chocolate to complete the trifecta.

-Canoeing and kayaking has been a passion for Bob Hellman, owner of Hellman Canoes, for most of his life.
+Canoeing and kayaking has been a passion for Bob Hellman, owner of Hellman Canoes & Kayaks, for most of his life.
 He taught himself how to paddle from reading books and watching films and going on little adventures.
 Over the years he took more paddling courses and began teaching and eventually become a master instructor.

 In addition to rentals and lessons, Bob also builds hand-crafted canoes, kayaks, catamarans and more.
 All of their materials are recycled, the wood used in the construction of their canoes is sourced locally, and within the last year, Bob created a gel coat that he wagers is the best coating in the world–scratch resistant, flexible, durable, UV-proof and environmentally friendly.